elemental-mind/deferium/README.md

 }
 ```

-Or use it as a Base Class:
+Or use it as a base class:

 ```typescript
 class Process extends Awaitable